xtmtd/Phylogenomics/scripts/README.md

 ![image](https://user-images.githubusercontent.com/45136134/171126928-a850eabf-60d6-4b60-8623-3afd2b5468a1.png)

-All ten bash scripts are tested in Linux systems.
-Their functions are described below.
+All ten bash scripts are tested in Linux systems, such as Centos, UBUNTU etc. Their functions are described below.

 1. **BUSCO_extraction.sh:** this script extracts the amino acid and nucleotides sequences for all the BUSCO results (run_* folders) by using TransDecoder, i.e., modifying the head name of the fasta files for each locus and merging sequences of the same locus into the fasta files, then filtering loci having too few taxa (less than three).
 2. **align_MAFFT.sh:** this script performs multiple sequence alignment by using MAFFT or MAGUS.